"Nebula" is my Artemis SBS server in the cloud. Artemis, cloud, Nebula, get it?

 At this point you should see a link to remote-control your Artemis server using a browser-based remote-control - you'll need to use the password you set in VNCPASS above (you DID set VNCPASS=something, right ?) and then you should see your Artemis server running!

-If it DOESN'T work, in particular if you see the message "Artemis failed to start properly" or if you see "Artemis.exe has crashed" in the remote-control, then you're currently out of luck
+If it DOESN'T work, in particular if you see the message "Artemis failed to start properly" or if you see "Artemis.exe has crashed" in the remote-control, then you may need to restart Artemis.
+Click "In case of emergency: Restart Artemis" and wait a minute or so.

 Expert engineers should be able to connect to it using SSH (or PuTTY) within a minute, for example if your Public IP was 192.0.2.3: